open-telemetry/oteps/text/0148-sampling-probability.md

 - *Fixed*: the sampling design is the same from one frame to the next
 - *Adaptive*: the sampling design changes from one frame to the next
 - *Equal-Probability*: the sampling design uses a single inclusion probability per frame
-- *Unequal-Probability*: the sampling design uses mulitple inclusion probabilities per frame
+- *Unequal-Probability*: the sampling design uses multiple inclusion probabilities per frame
 - *Reservoir*: the sampling design uses fixed space, has fixed-size output.

 Our goal is to support flexibility in choosing sampling designs for